dart-backend/angel3-guide/guides/dependency-injection.md

 # Dependency-Injection

-Angel uses a [container hierarchy](https://github.com/dukefirehawk/angel/tree/master/packages/container) for DI.
+Angel3 uses a [container hierarchy](https://github.com/dukefirehawk/angel/tree/master/packages/container) for DI.
 Dependency injection makes it easier to build applications with multiple moving parts, because logic can be contained in one location and reused at another place in your application.

 ## Adding a Singleton